flyingmachine/nanoc-blog/content/programming/building-a-forum-with-clojure-datomic-angular.md

 expressing gratitude on a daily basis, which science says increases happiness.

-Some of the features include watching threads, liking posts, and creating a basic profile.
-I have a lot more planned for the future, like tags and "summary" views, and I think the combination of Clojure + Angular will make it fun and easy for me to continue development :)
+Some of the features include watching forum threads, liking posts, and creating a basic profile.
+I have a lot more planned, like tags and "summary" views, and I think the combination of Clojure and Angular will make it fun and easy for me to continue development :)

 If you want to have a look without diving head-first into hippified waters (what, do you have something against happiness?), you can